 Swab samples are taken from the nasal passage, saliva, or throat for both tests.

-When using the rt PCR test London, the samples require lab analysis and results are sent back to the customer mainly via email.
+When using the RT PCR test in London, the samples require lab analysis and results are sent back to the customer mainly via email.
 Depending on lab backlogs, it may take a few days (2-3 days) before you get the results.

 The lateral flow test provides rapid results using a device pretty similar to a pregnancy test.
 You will need to read the instructions on the test kit carefully before you do the test.